 Google is reliable.
 It just works, every time and all the time.
 Google’s users trust the service.

 The fact that Google is never down and churns out helpful query results on a consistent basis is something that many people take for granted.
-In reality, the user experience of a website or an app is critically affected by glitches or poor quality performance.
-Like, it’s really bad if your product just doesn’t work.
+Glitches or poor quality performance critically affect the user experience of a website or an app.
 Why would a user stay when the next guy in line has a product that does work?

 Google, though?
 Tried, tested, and trusty Google never lets us down!
 It is reliable and that is a way bigger contributor to its user experience than people realize.